10 Best Concrete Stains of 2023 – Reviews & Top Picks

 4. Rust-Oleum 247162 Concrete Stain Spray

 Rust-Oleum is a semi-transparent concrete stain spray that comes in a 15-ounce bottle.
 It’s water-based and is perfect for small statuary and accent pieces.
-You can combine this concrete stain with other Rust-Oleum colors to get a unique concrete stain color.
+You can combine the concrete stain with other Rust-Oleum colors to get a unique concrete stain color.
+The manufacturer has ensured it’s UV and weather-resistant, so you shouldn’t see chipping or peeling.

-The manufacturer has ensured that it’s UV and weather-resistant, so you shouldn’t see any chipping or peeling.
-Application is also easy, and it cleans up with soap and water.
-This product works well to restore your old fountain to look new and revive faded brick pavers from looking dull to becoming rich.
-Since it’s a spray, you don’t have to worry about other cleaning materials such as brushes and sponges to do the job.
+The application is also easy, and it cleans up with soap and water.
+Rust-Oleum works well to restore your old fountain to look new and revive faded brick pavers.
+Since it’s a spray, you don’t have to worry about other cleaning materials, such as brushes and sponges, to do the job.
+If you don’t get a thick color with the first coat spray, you’ll have to spray more to get that deep, rich color.

 - Combines with colors to get a unique color